trustbridgecr/.github/profile/README.md

 ### 📖 Resources
 - **Documentation:** [Coming Soon]
-- **Community:** Join us on Discord or follow us on Twitter for updates.
+- **Community:** Join us on [Telegram](https://t.me/byteworkscr) for updates and discussions.

 Join us in shaping the future of decentralized technology! 🚀